regosen/Gapless-5/README.md

   - Gapless5.js
   - Gapless5.css
 2. **HTML body**
-  - (Optional): create any element with a particular id.
+  - (Optional): if you want the built-in UI, create a `<div>` or `<span>` element with a particular id.
-    - If omitted, the built-in GUI won't render, but you can still use the player with key mappings, your own UI, or direct calls
 3. **JavaScript**
-  - create a Gapless5 object, passing the above id as a parameter.
+  - create a `Gapless5` object, with the above id and options if desired.
-    - leave as empty string if you don't want the built-in GUI
+    - id can be omitted or an empty string if you don't want the built-in UI
-  - add tracks using addTrack() or via options (see below)
+  - add tracks using addTrack() or via options (see example below)
   - optional stuff:
     - manipulate tracklist with insertTrack(), replaceTrack(), removeTrack(), and removeAllTracks() (see example)
     - register callbacks (see below)